 9/11 & Zadroga Claims

-As a natural extension of the work we have done with victims and responders of the September 11, 2001 World Trade Center attacks, our firm also handles compensation claims through the James Zadroga World Trade Center Victims’ Compensation Act.
+As a natural extension of our work with victims and responders of the September 11, 2001, World Trade Center attacks, our firm also handles compensation claims through the James Zadroga World Trade Center Victims’ Compensation Act.

 How to Handle an Occupational Injury or Illness

-Step 1: Notify your employer of the accident within 30 days.
-It would be best to put it in writing, so there’s a record that you let them know about your workplace injury.
-Include the date and time of the incident, how it happened, and the injury you suffered as a result.
+Step 1: Firstly, notify your employer of the accident within 30 days.
+It would be best to put it in writing so there’s a record that you let them know about your workplace injury.
+Include the date and time of the incident, how it happened, and the harm you suffered as a result.

 Step 2: Complete the application your employer provides.
 They will notify their insurer to begin the process.
 If they don’t give you a form, you can visit the New York Workers’ Compensation Board website to complete it yourself.

-Step 3: Contact your employer’s insurance representative and request a copy of the policy.
+Step 3: Contact your employer’s insurance representative and request a copy for your records.
 It will contain vital information, such as deadlines, qualifying medical conditions, and other details associated with your claim.

 Step 4: Undergo an initial medical evaluation.
 The doctor will perform an examination to determine your diagnosis.
 They might refer you for additional treatment with other providers.
 Make sure you follow their orders and continue showing up for regularly scheduled appointments until all of your doctors release you from their care.

-Step 5: Maintain records of everything that has to do with your accident, injury, and workers’ compensation claim.
-Evidence is crucial in any legal case and could help prove that you got hurt while performing your job duties.
+Step 5: Maintain records of everything related to your accident, injury, and workers’ compensation claim.
+Evidence is crucial in any legal case and could help prove that you got hurt while performing work-related duties.

 How Do I Know If I’m Eligible for Workers’ Compensation?